How many years does it take for a newly planted orchard to product a first crop?

 Why do some orchards have trees planted closer together than others?

-- Most orchards are planted on a 20’x20’ spacing.
-There are some orchards planted with a double density of 10’x10’ to get quicker return from their investment.
-However, after 9-10 years those orchards will be thinned to remove every other one because of tree crowding.
+- Tree spacing is one of the critical variables in good orchard design.
+Different varieties grow into different size trees which require different spacing for optimum production.
+In addition row spacing must be compatible with a growers equipment.
+There are also some orchards planted with a double density to get quicker return from the investment.
+However, after 9-10 years those orchards will be thinned to remove every other tree as the growing trees begin to crowd each other.

 When are trees harvested?